bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/property_access_denied.md

-Error: Permission denied to access property “x”
+Error: Permission denied to access property "x”
 ===============================================

-The JavaScript exception “Permission denied to access property” occurs when there was an attempt to access an object for which you have no permission.
+The JavaScript exception "Permission denied to access property” occurs when there was an attempt to access an object for which you have no permission.

 Message
 -------